alsm6169/Focus-Mode/README.md

 **Video demo of installation and usage**
 [![](https://markdown-videos.deta.dev/youtube/l-B0qQyNxiU)](https://youtu.be/l-B0qQyNxiU)

-## Contributing

-Contributions are always welcome!
-If you have any suggestions, ideas, or improvements, feel free to open an issue or submit a pull request.
-Together, we can make this extension even better.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Credit

 This extension was built upon the codebase of the [Pomodoro Chrome Extension](https://github.com/sejalvasan/Pomodoro-Chrome-Extension) by [Sejal Vasan](https://github.com/sejalvasan).